mforbes/mmfutils/README.rst

       make html
       open build/html/index.html

-   Look especially for errors of the type
-   ``WARNING: document isn't included in any toctree``.
+   Look especially for errors of the type “WARNING: document isn’t included in any toctree”.
 This indicates that you probably need to add the module to an upper level ``.. toctree::``.
-Also look for
-   ``WARNING: toctree contains reference to document u'...' that doesn't have a title: no link will be generated``.
+Also look for “WARNING: toctree contains reference to document u’…’ that doesn’t have a title: no link will be generated”.
 This indicates you need to add a title to a new file.
-For example, when I added the ``mmf.math.optimize`` module, I needed to update the
+For example, when I added the ``mmf.math.optimize`` module, I needed to update the following:
-   following:

 .. code:: rst